ItsNotGoodName/post-website/README.md

 An example website that uses Express, EJS, Mongoose, and Bootstrap.

 # Setup
-Use .env.default file as template for your .env file.
+Use .env.default file as a template for your .env file.

 Install command.
 ```